WayScience/mitocheck_td-vae/README.md

 # mitocheck_td-vae
-Using a temporal-dependent variational autoencoder to predict abnormal cell division phenotypes
+Using a temporal-difference variational autoencoder to predict abnormal cell division phenotypes